 '''

+Open the target mesh with cgx.

-Define a set with the slave nodes or faces.
-For example with:
+Define a set with the slave nodes or faces to which values

-gadd slave
+should be mapped (for example pressure):

+qadd slave t10 (here with a tolerance of 10 deg)

 comp slave do (to extend the set by the referenced faces or

 nodes)

-Then open a set and read the master-model:
+Then open a set and read the model with the values (pressure):

-seto new
+seto source

 read result.frd add

 setc

-If necessary move 'new' in space to match the position of the
+If necessary move 'source' in space to match the position of the

-slave (see ''move'').
+'slave' (see ''move'').

-Add the faces to the 'new' set
+Add the faces to the 'source' set

-(only nodes and elements are already stored in "new"):
+(now only nodes and elements are already stored in 'source'):

-comp new do
+comp source do

-plot f new
+plot f source

 Define the master set:

-qadd master (catch the right faces)
+qadd master t10 (catch the right faces showing the values)

 comp master do

 Map the values of dataset 1 with:

 map slave master surf ds1

 Check the mapping with:

 ds 1 e 1

 plot fv slave

 Write the file with the mapped values:

-send slave abq pres ds1 e1

-Check the file ''slave_ds1e1.dlo'' with an editor and use it

-in an inp-file.

 '''